-Iranian kebab is one of the most favorite and well known Iranian traditional foods.
+Iranian kebab is one of the most favorite and well-known traditional Iranian food.
 Kebabs are made based on various recipes.
-That’s why you see a long list of them in Iranian restaurants’ menus.
+That’s why you see a long list of them on Iranian restaurants’ menus.
 What you read here is how to grill Kabab Koobideh, which is the ground meat version of it.

 There’s a whole range of various types of Kebabs grilled in Iran.
-People use their oven’s grill at home or a metal short-legged or long-legged barbeque to make this food outdoor on the gentle heat of fiery charcoal.
+People use their oven’s grill at home or a metal short-legged or long-legged barbeque to make this food outdoors on the gentle heat of fiery charcoal.
 Iranians have referred to Kebab in their literature for centuries.
-It’s even well known outside of Iran and has its own fans across the world.
+It’s even well-known outside of Iran and has its own fans across the world.

 Ingredients for Making Iranian Kebab: